-On Thursday 27 February 2020, IP Australia announced that it will no longer accept new innovation patent applications from 26 August 2021.
+On Thursday 27 February 2020, IP Australia announced that it will no longer accept new innovation patent applications after 25 August 2021.
 However, the complete phase out of the innovation patent system will not be seen for a number of years.

 IP Australia’s announcement heralds the end of a second tier patent system in Australia, which started with the introduction of the “petty patent” in 1979.
 This second tier property had a shorter term of 6 years, was limited to 3 claims, had no pre-grant opposition and could not be used to protect an invention otherwise protectable by a standard patent.
 Notably, however, the same standard of inventiveness for a standard patent applied to the petty patent.